a living room with curved archways and bright ceiling lights on

 According to EnergyStar.gov, air leakage accounts for 25-40% of the energy used for heating and cooling in a typical residence.

 So let’s get started on some practical (cheap and easy) ways to tighten up your home, so it’s not so leaky.
-But first, we need some tools.

-You’ll also probably want things like paper towels, shop towels, old rags, and a caulk gun.
+You’ll probably want things like paper towels, shop towels, old rags, and a caulk gun.
 Things can get sticky!
 And you don’t want to let it dry before things are in place, either.

 A caulk gun and window caulk tube side by side